davidgasquez/handbook/Open Data.md

 ### Why now?
 During the last few years, a cambrian explosion of open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), standards (Arrow, Parquet, ...), and a growing set of open data marketplaces.

-Organizations like Our World in Data or 538 are providing useful analysis but have to also deal with all the dataset manage
+Organizations like Our World in Data or 538 are providing useful analysis but have to also deal with all the dataset management building custom tools around their workflows.

+We could have a better ecosystem if we collaborate with open standards!

 ## Ecosystem Principles
 - **Easy**.
 For people to use it, it should be easy to create, curate and share datasets.